PowerShift Publications 2018-2011

 This publication by Dr. Hendrik Sander addresses the direct and indirect consequences of coal use in Berlin on the local and global climate.
 It combines extreme weather events and climate changes with CO2 emissions from coal combustion and stresses the need for a rapid coal phase-out for climate protection in Berlin and beyond.

-Bloody coal, sprinkled mountains and toxic water – consequences of Berlin's use of hard coal around the world
+Bloody coal, blasted mountains and toxic water – consequences of Berlin’s use of hard coal around the world

-This publication by Dr. Hendrik Sander sheds light on the serious global consequences of the use of hard coal for the environment and people in the countries of origin of coal such as Russia, Colombia, the USA, and South Africa.
-It criticizes the practice of coal-fired power generation in Berlin power plants with imported coal and calls for its decommissioning by 2020 for climate protection reasons.
+This publication by Dr. Hendrik Sander sheds light on the serious global consequences of coal use for the environment and people in coal's countries of origin, such as Russia, Colombia, the United States, and South Africa.
+She criticizes the practice of coal-fired power generation in Berlin's power plants with imported coal and calls for its decommissioning by 2020 for climate protection reasons.

 Overview of the coal protests in Germany (poster)